tabulify/tabulify/db/Readme.md

 The top object is:
   * in the model: the database object and have no parent, all other object have a parent that lead to the top object (ie the database object)
-  * in the stream model: the relationDef
+  * in the stream model: the tableDef

 ## Object Hierarchy